pclalv/crystal-key-item-randomizer/README.md

     - `RED_SCALE`
     - `MYSTERY_EGG`
     - `LOST_ITEM`
-- verify that the Underground Warehouse itemball patch works for arbitrary key items.
 - patch kanto gyms so that they can activate Team Rocket's takeover of the Radio Tower (vanilla, not speedchoice; won't fix?)